Storm Jib

 DA Y NI CK AL LP HO TO S are your storm sails?
 124 Sailing Today October 07

-Open the catalog to page 4the bows is more dangerous.
+the bows is more dangerous.
 If your sail has hanks, you should have coated them with Vaseline and sealed them in a plastic because with sails that are stowed away for months at a time, there's a real risk luff, which makes it easy to fit over a furled genoa.
 On some boats there's a separate, inner stay, which makes the operation even easier.
 If you decide to use a luff foil, it's worth making sure that there's an alternative method of attaching it - perhaps with back-up eyelets.
 Inset: an external track about 6ln above deck makes everything a lot easier.
-You can attach the slides and lash...
+You can attach the slides and lash the...

 2 Pages